Public transport in the Fylde: Archway Travel

 National Express coaches serve Blackpool's Central Coach Station.

 Rail

 The Fylde has eleven railway stations.
 Each is on one of the two Blackpool branch lines, while those between Kirkham and Wesham and Blackpool North are also on the Calder Valley Line, which continues on towards Preston.
 The two train operators are Avanti West Coast and Northern Trains.

+Northern operate an hourly service to York and Liverpool Lime Street via Wigan from Blackpool North, and a service to Manchester Airport every thirty minutes.
+From Blackpool South, Northern operate an hourly service to Preston.

+Avanti West Coast operate one train a day to Euston, leaving Blackpool North at 5:35am (weekdays only).